It all began with a stallion locked in a filthy stable

 We believe the tipping point came in 2010 with the case of Captain and Hope, two skeletal horses left to die inside a pitch-black garage.

 The dreadful condition of these horses attracted major media attention and amid intense community lobbying, police finally acted.

 A man was later jailed in what is believed to be the first such prosecution in Spain – and authorities have been on our side ever since.

 How you can help lobby for animal welfare in Spain

 The Easy Horse Care Rescue Centre is the only officially registered horse rescue foundation in Spain.
 We are a non-profit foundation and rely solely on donations to fund our important work.

-We offer loads of donation options, including one-off donations and horse sponsorships.
-All donations are tax deductible.
+We offer various donation options, including one-off donations and horse sponsorships.

 Every single cent donated or spent in our charity shops goes towards the hefty feeding and care costs of all our animals.